laravel-doctrine/docs/migrations/builder.md

 # Schema Builder

 The Schema Builder is merely a decorator for the DBAL Schema Builder.
-It makes the process of building migrations similiar to Laravel.
+It makes the process of building migrations similar to Laravel.

 ### Creating a new table